Unit: Life Science - Survival

 • Process data and report results.

-• Locate, organize, analyze, evaluate, synthesize and ethically use information from a variety of
+• Locate, organize, analyze, evaluate, synthesize and ethically use information from a variety of sources and media.

 Critical Thinking, Problem Solving and Decision Making